Omaha, Nebraska Special Needs Planning Attorneys in Douglas County

 Omaha Trust Attorney

-At Stange Law Firm, we know how important these decisions can be for creating peace of mind for your family and financial stability for the ones you love.
+At Stange Law Firm, we know how important these decisions can be for creating peace of mind and financial stability for the ones you love.
 There are many expenses that come with a disability, and knowing that there are funds available from public sources as well as private sources can help create a strong plan for meeting those needs moving forward.
-If you have questions about special needs trusts, or are ready to set one up, contact our offices today and let our skilled and experienced trust attorneys help you and your family create the right trust for you and yours.
+If you have questions about special needs trusts or are ready to set one up, contact our offices today and let our skilled and experienced trust attorneys help you create the right trust for you and yours.

 ABOUT